epocaipath/Annot-CLAM-CycleGAN/docs/README.md

 ## CLAM with Annotation

-Prepare the environment for clam
+Prepare the environment for CLAM
 The installation guide are written in the GITHUB of [mahmoodlab](https://github.com/mahmoodlab/CLAM/blob/master/docs/INSTALLATION.md/)

 ### Prepare